 As junior colleagues and partners in the professional education experience, students may be asked to participate in curriculum development, evaluation, and improvement within the Department.
-Students are required to complete all curricular and exit surveys in order to progress to the next semester and graduate.
-Students are expected to complete course surveys at the end of each semester for each course.

 Copier/Fax Machine

 Students may not use the departmental copier.
 Copiers are available in the library for students.
 Students may receive course related information by fax in the department at (706) 721-3209.